Shop Subscribe

 3. Set Behavior Standards Right Away

 Standards for classroom behavior need to be established on the first day.
 Most children crave solid routines.
-Make sure all classroom procedures, including behavioral expectations, are posted prominently in the room.
+Ensure all classroom procedures, including behavioral expectations, are posted prominently in the classroom.

 4. Make Staying Healthy a Priority